All Episodes

 We're talking with James O'Keefe and his new book out last week called Breakthrough.

-You uh you might want to tell people about the very first mock investigation that you did at college.
+You might want to tell people about the very first mock investigation that you did at college.

 But what was the first mock investigation that you engaged in?

-Well, Rush, you had said uh when you first mentioned me uh after Acorn Bridge, you pointed to Sol Linsky something in his rules for radicals, and it was make your adversaries live up to their own book of rules, bring out their absurdity.
+Well, Rush, you had said when you first mentioned me after the Acorn Buddies, you pointed to Saul Linsky something in his Rules for Radicals.

 So we demonstrated the absurdity of their own argument by using their arguments against them.